Thursday, December 20, 2018

 Hey, Larissa, what do you mean by "4 strands of floss"?

-If you are working on any of my hand embroidered projects, like the Twelve Days ornament series, you'll notice that I specify how many strands of floss to use on each step.
+If you are working on any of my hand embroidered projects, you'll notice that I specify how many strands of floss to use on each step.
 If you are new to embroidery, you may be wondering what that means.
+Wonder no more!

-DMC embroidery floss is made up of six cotton threads that are twisted together to form one strand of floss.
+DMC embroidery floss is made up of six cotton threads that are twisted together to form a rope of floss.
 On my patterns you will find the number of strands specified, for instance:

 4 strands of contrasting floss + whipstitch

-That means you'll separate and remove 2 strands of thread and use the remaining 4 strands of floss to do the whip stitches.
-(Contrasting just means a floss color that is not the same color as the felt and that will show up well.)
-It's important to follow those steps if you want your stitching to have the same look as my samples because I obsess over tailor the number of strands used to best highlight my designs.
+It's important to use the correct number of strands if you want your embroidery to have the same look as my samples because I obsess over tailor the number of strands used to best fit my designs.

-You'll find I use 4 strands the most, but I also specify 2, 3, and 6 strands at times.
+You'll find I use 4 strands the most, but I also specify 2, 3, and 6 strands a good bit.
 I don't recall ever specifying 5, but it's a possibility!
-It's a good idea to set aside the strands you peel away because you might get a chance to use them later in the project.
+It's a good idea to set aside the strands you peel away so you can combine them and use them later.

-Q: So what's the best method to separate them?
+Q: So what's the best method to separate the strands?

 A: You'll find if you just grab 2 strands and try to peel them away the floss sometimes gets snarled or twisted.
 Who has time or patience for that?
 Not me.